noamgoldberg/NJProgramsBot/text/context.md

 - “Reality shows”, which are otherwise ineligible, may be eligible for the Film Tax Credit Program if the production company of the reality show owns, leases, or otherwise occupies a production facility of at least 20,000 square feet in an Urban Enterprise Zone for at least two years, and, after July 1, 2018, makes a capital investment of at least $3 million in that facility.

 ### [DIGITAL MEDIA TAX CREDIT PROGRAM](https://www.njeda.gov/film/)
+_Provides tax credits for digital media productions_

 In order for a film project to be eligible for tax credits under the NJ Digital Media Tax Credit Program:
 - At least $2 million of the total digital media production expenses must be incurred for services performed and goods purchased through vendors authorized to do business in New Jersey and at least 50 percent of the qualified digital media content production expenses must be for wages and salaries paid to full-time employees in New Jersey.

 ### [BROWNFIELD REDEVELOPMENT INCENTIVE](https://www.njeda.gov/brownfield-redevelopment-incentive/)
+_Covers costs for brownfield remediation and redevelopment_

 The Brownfields Redevelopment Incentive covers specific costs associated with brownfield remediation and redevelopment.
 Eligible costs include those associated with investigation and remediation of environmental contamination and building and structural remedial activities.
 “Brownfield site” means any former or current commercial or industrial site that is currently vacant or underutilized and on which there has been, or there is suspected to have been, a discharge of a contaminant, or on which there is contaminated building material.
 To receive tax credits through the Brownfields Redevelopment Incentive Program, a project must: